AliAhmed-ui/WaveStack/README.md

 ## Privacy

 WaveStack makes zero network requests.
-No lyrics, no album art downloads, no update checks, no analytics — everything it does happens against your local filesystem and your local audio device.
+No lyrics, no album art downloads, no update checks, no analytics,everything it does happens against your local filesystem and your local audio device.